ZygmuntJakub/BatchIdsExecutor/README.md

 fun(3);
 ```

-you can simlify to this
+you can simplify to this
 ```
 fun([1,2,3]);
 ```